Watch Christina Aguilera's epic 'Carpool Karaoke' (with a special guest!)

 Corden tried to imitate her, but admitted he just sounded "like I've got something trapped in my throat."

-It wasn't all about music; Aguilera opened up about her "Mickey Mouse Club" days (she was on the show from 1993-95) with such future stars as Britney Spears, Justin Timberlake and Ryan Gosling.
+It wasn't all about music; Aguilera opened up about her "Mickey Mouse Club" days (she was on the show from 1993 to 1995) with future stars such as Britney Spears, Justin Timberlake and Ryan Gosling.

 And, she admitted, "there were crushes" among the gang and added, "I know Ryan pretty much did have a crush on Britney.
 I think so."